simonmichael/hledger/hledger/hledger.m4.md

 in effect on a *default valuation date*.
 (More on these below.)

-The default valuation commodity is the one referenced in the latest applicable market price dated on or before the valuation date.
-Typically your P declarations or currency exchange transactions reference a single base currency, and -V will pick that.
+The default valuation commodity is the one referenced in the latest applicable market price (declared by a P directive, for the source commodity, dated on or before the valuation date).
+Typically your P declarations reference a single base currency, and -V will pick that.

 The default valuation date is today for single period reports (equivalent to `--value=now`), or the last day of each subperiod for [multiperiod reports](#report-intervals) (equivalent to `--value=end`).